ssathya/BlazorChat/README.md

 2. **Weather Whispers**: Next, I summoned weather data.
 The app became a meteorologist, whispering forecasts to anyone who cared to listen.
 Rain or shine, it was there—a reliable companion in the ever-changing climate of life.

-3. **Stock Market Sorcery**: Ah, the stock market—an enigma wrapped in numbers.
-My app, still in its cocoon, was learning to decode this cryptic language.
-Soon, it would reveal stock quotes, empowering users with financial insights.
+3. **Stock Market Sorcery**: This is in alpha form; i.e., it gets the stock quotes and presents it well but needs improvement in presentation.
 (Note: US stocks only for now, but who knows what the future holds?)

 ## *The Road Ahead*